cooltwin/Library-Management-System/README.md

 - Add New Borrower - Allows the user to add a new borrower to the library loan system.
 The system generates a unique card no for each borrower.
 Uniqueness is defined based on the first name, last name and address details of a borrower.

-- Manage Fine - This feature allows two types of fine computation.
+- Compute Fine - This feature allows two types of fine computation.
 First – Computes the fine for all the borrowers who have taken a book loan.
 Second – Computes the fine for an individual book borrower who has taken a book loan.

 Design Decisions and Justifications:-